 Complaints are flowing in as small businesses battle insurance providers who are denying cover or simply inflating premiums to levels beyond affordable.
-Property & Commercial Lawyer, Andrea McGarry, discusses the evidence being reviewed by the Australian Small Business and Family Enterprise Ombudsman.

 This week, the Australian Small Business and Family Enterprise Ombudsman announced it will launch an inquiry into Australian insurers’ treatment of small businesses as they have received an increasing number of complaints of “poor behaviour” from customers.
 The ombudsmen advised it has evidence insurers are ratcheting up premiums or refusing to cover small businesses.

 “Small businesses that have held insurance policies for over a decade without a single claim have been refused renewal.
 Others have discovered their renewal cost has more than doubled,” Kate Carnell said in a statement.
 “We know of cases where small businesses with current policies have been subjected to major changes that have reduced their coverage without consent, and with no refund of premiums.”